Reviews You Can Rely On

 Credit: Isaac Laredo

-Each one of these components has a distinct job.
-In their most basic sense, the carpet must slide forward on the snow while maintaining a downward grip to prevent you from sliding.
-The attachment system must allow for a secure and easy to use interface with your snowboard's tip and tail.
-The glue must stick to the base of your board but remain easy to pull off the board and apart from its self.
+The purpose of splitboard skins is to provide traction so you can ascend the snowy slopes that you plan to shred down later (the fun part).
+Since the emphasis is on the uphill here, priorities are different from what you would select for other snowboarding gear.
+Efficiency is everything, and it comes from three key design components: the carpet, the attachment system, and the glue, each of which has a distinct job.
+The carpet must slide forward on the snow while maintaining a downward grip to prevent you from sliding.
+The attachment system must allow for a secure and easy-to-use interface with your snowboard's tip and tail.
+The glue must be sticky enough to stay put on the base of your board but remain easy to pull off and apart from itself later.

 splitboard skins - these skins have similar design features, but have completely...